continuedev/continue/docs/docs/concepts/sdk.md

 # SDK

+*TODO: Explain in detail what this is and what its purpose is*

+*TODO: Detail all the SDK methods and how to use them*

 The `SDK` gives you access to tools (e.g. open a directory, edit a file, call an LLM, etc), which you can use when defining how a step should work and composing them with other steps.

 ## SDK methods